What is EIFS - Synthetic Stucco?

 EIFS layers bond to form a covering that doesn't breathe.
 That's fine when no moisture is present behind the covering, but if moisture seeps in it can become trapped behind the layers.
 With no place to go, constant exposure to moisture can lead to dry rot in wood, which can be discovered through a routine pest inspection.

 What had worked well as an exterior shell for concrete and stone became a problem when used on wood.
 Moisture-related problems lead to individual and class action lawsuits by consumers.
 However, bear in mind that EIFS alone is not responsible for water seeping behind the finish as water can intrude into traditional stucco as well.

-The EIFS Industry Member Association reports the following and has asked me to include this in our article:
+The EIFS Industry Member Association reports the following:

 "EIFS layers bond to form a wall covering that is weather resistant and vapor permeable.
 As with any cladding, prevention of water infiltration into and behind it is important for long term durability.
 Over the last decade or so, several advancements to EIFS have been made.
 One is a drainage cavity that is behind the foam insulation.
 This cavity is achieved either with vertical ribbons of adhesive, an insulation board configured with vertical grooves on the back, or in some cases, a drainage mat.